microsoft/LightGBM/docs/Python_API.md

 ####update(train_set=None, fobj=None)

-    Update for one iteration
+    Update for one iteration.
-    Note: for multi-class task, the score is group by class_id first, then group by row_id if you want to get i-th row score in j-th class, the access way is score[j*num_data+i] and you should group grad and hess in this way as well
+    Note: for multi-class task, the score is group by class_id first, then group by row_id if you want to get i-th row score in j-th class, the access way is score[j*num_data+i] and you should group grad and hess in this way as well.

     Parameters
     ----------